In the Beginning…

 Early bird surveys 30 years ago documented under 50 species.
 As birds are good “indicator species”, you can glean an idea of what kind of condition your land is in.
 The current species list is up to 216 species, demonstrating diversity and vast improvement in habitat conditions.
 When the ranch was predominantly a cedar brake, that is basically one type of habitat – forest.
 When you clear out and add native grasses, you basically expand your habitat range to 3 habitats: forest (as there is still about 5-10% of the ranch in a cedar brake type of condition), grassland, and then edge habitat – where the forest and grasslands meet – which is extremely important to a variety of wildlife species.
 Total counts now include the bald eagle and the golden eagle, but probably more important for the Texas Hill Country, we consistently have nesting pairs of two endangered song birds: the Golden Cheeked Warbler and the Black cedar thickets Capped Vireo – both of which were not documented here prior to habitat restoration.
 More than 25 total sightings of nesting pairs of the GCW were documented in 2005.

 Deer harvested over 40 years ago had an average field dress weight of 55 pounds.
 The deer were very small and unhealthy, due to lack of forage diversity.
-Now they consistently field dress at an average of 105 pounds and we have healthy red oaks, redbuds and black escarpment cherries due to proper deer management.
+Bucks now consistently field dress at an average of 115 pounds with the record in 2013 being 156 pounds.

 Cattle, in 1969, did not have much grass to eat when the ranch was predominantly covered in ashe juniper.
 Soil Conservation Agents told J. David he could run one animal unit per 41 acres.
 An “animal unit” is one cow, or 6 goats.
 Now when rainfall conditions are good, we could if we chose to run an animal unit per 21 acres.
 (However, for the past several years we have experienced frequent and lengthy droughts and the decision was made in December 2011 to remove all the cows and goats for a 2-year period to rest our pastures.)
 Most importantly, prior to habitat restoration, there was no surface water or live creeks on the ranch when Mr. Bamberger purchased the property.
 He even tried to start his own water well drilling business – drilling 7 wells around the ranch 500 feet deep and did not get a drop of water.
 The only reason he did not go 501 feet deep is because in the 1970′s, that’s as far as the drill bits would reach.
 However, once he began removing woody species and replacing them with native grasses, springs and seeps began to appear.